HPSoftware/hubot-sitescope/README.md

 # hubot-sitescope

-A hubot script for SiteScope ChatOps integration
+A hubot package for SiteScope ChatOps integration

 ## Installation